egg-mode-rs/egg-mode/CONTRIBUTING.md

 function may just be "collect the parameters, call Twitter, parse the result", but the framework underpinning that may require some additional work to support new functionality.

-If you need to parse a new struct from an API response, put it into a plain struct and implement `FromJson` for it.
-Look at some of the other `FromJson` implementations for hints.
-For example, `DMEntities` is a fairly basic implementation, that leans on other `FromJson` implementations to assemble the struct.
-On the other end, `Tweet` has a more involved implementation, notably for having to convert the codepoint indices into byte offsets, and for `current_user_retweet`.
+If you need to parse a new struct from an API response, put it into a plain struct and derive `Deserialize` for it.
+It may be that a custom `Deserialize` implementation is necessary, in which case look at some of the other `Deserialize` implementations for hints.
+For example, `Tweet` uses a custom implementation which uses an internal `RawTweet` struct for the initial deserialization, then perfoms some extra logic (notably having to convert the codepoint indices into byte offsets) before creating the struct proper.